dawsonpar/UCAutomation/README.md

 - Manage Google Drive API credentials securely
 - Handle errors and provide informative logs

+### Limits
+- Google Service Accounts have an upload limit of 15GB

 ## Architecture

 - A python script will be scheduled to run hourly